zky0jin/moltbook-gateway-agent/docs/design-decisions.md

 ## Overview

-This document explains the strategic and technical choices made in building MoltbookGatewayAgent.
+This document explains the strategic and technical choices made in building PatternBlueOracle.
 Each decision reflects lessons from the research phase and optimization for a high-probability outcome.

 ---